 What that meant for a lot of radio services users was that they could either transmit or receive because of physical, technological, legal, or financial constraints.
 Two-way radio solves all of those problems at once because now you need to set up a single system to both, receive as well as transmit messages.

 This is when the “exchange” of information truly came about to be.
 And the two-way radio was the reason for the revolution that follows its invention.
 Wireless cross-continent transaction of messages without any bounds and limits.
 It was truly a dream come true and a pioneering revolution in the field of telecommunications.
+Just take a look at our most recommended two-way radios for visualization.

 Frequencies that two-way radios support